neutronimaging/python_notebooks/README.md

   ```bash
   conda activate neutron_imaging
   ```
+* You now need to bring the python notebooks repository to your computer

+  **TODO**: we should specify here how to bring a tag version into their computer (zip, ...), then move to the repository

-  then use the provided bash script, `config_conda_env.sh`, to install required packages.
+* Then use the provided bash script, `config_conda_env.sh`, to install required packages.
   ```bash
   bash config_conda_env.sh
   ```
   > NOTE: technically you can run this script in any environment, but it is __highly recommended__ to run it in a virual environment.

 * Fire up your terminal, go to the root of this repo, and start the Jupyter notebook server with
   ```bash
   jupyter notebook